mwc360/mwc360.github.io/_posts/2026-02-04-Notebooks-vs-Spark-Jobs-in-Production.md

 If reliability is the goal, then the levers we control as data engineers start to matter a lot.
 In practice, three things show up again and again as predictors of whether a pipeline stays healthy over time:
 - **Testing** → determines how often we prevent incidents in the first place
-- **Modularity** → determines how fast we recover when a portion of your complex code base breaks
+- **Modularity** → determines how fast we recover when a portion of your complex code base breaks and how testable your code is
-- **Governance** → determines who can introduce change into production
+- **Governance** → determines who can introduce a change into production

 Surely there are others, however few would disagree that these are high predictors of being able to achieve high reliability.